A woman walked into a Houston megachurch with a child and began shooting. Here’s what we know | KRDO

 CNN has reached out to the Houston Fire Department for further information.

-Authorities will conduct a methodical search of the megachurch building – located in what used to be a sports arena – but do not believe there is any further danger to the public, the police chief said.
+Authorities were conducting a methodical search of the church building – located in what used to be a sports arena – and do not believe there is any further danger to the public, the police chief said Sunday.
 The shooting appeared to be an isolated incident, he added.

 Texas Gov. Greg Abbott said he has been in contact with local and state officials and offered “the full support and resources” of the state to help the community.